About ADHDer.net

 Generic productivity advice rebranded as ADHD-friendly, inspiration-based content that ignores practical implementation barriers, and recommendations that require neurotypical executive function to execute successfully.

-The goal isn't neurotypical performance standards—it's sustainable professional success that accounts for how ADHD brains actually operate in corporate environments.
+The goal isn’t neurotypical performance standards—it’s sustainable success in work, relationships, and daily life that accounts for how ADHD brains actually operate.